cjtexas/colourgen/README.md

 ### Basic Functionality

-The `colourgen` package provides a single, consistent interface for generating colour palettes in R. The `colourgen::make_palette` function returns a list object containing a base graphics `plot` preview and `palette` character vector which make generating, inspecing and fine-tuning color palettes a breeze.
+The `colourgen` package provides a single, consistent interface for generating colour palettes in R. The `colourgen::make_palette` function returns a list object containing a base graphics `plot` preview and `palette` character vector which make generating, inspecting and fine-tuning color palettes a breeze.

 The `colour` parameter will accept any base R color function, `RColorBrewer` named palette, `viridis` named palette or variable-length character vector of any combination of base `grDevices::colours` and hexidecimal colors.